Fios-Quest/YouTube-Scripts/src/iriss/019-what-next.md

 No Boilerplate offers what Tris, the creator, describes as "Fast technical videos".

-His video's cover everything from high level concepts such as why Rusts design made certain choices and how they help you be a better developer, down to how to use specific language features.
+His video's cover everything from high level concepts such as why Rust's design makes certain choices and how they help you be a better developer, down to how to use specific language features.

-Tris' video on "async isn't real and can't hurt you" convinced me to add a reminder you don't _have_ to write async Rust to the async video
+Tris' video on "async isn't real and can't hurt you" convinced me to add a reminder that you don't _have_ to write async Rust to the async video.

 ### resources 8

-Let's Get Rusty has lower level focus than No Boilerplate.
+Let's Get Rusty has a lower level focus than No Boilerplate.

-Bogdan, who runs the channel, goes into more detail on common Idioms and specific crates you might need to learn for specific tasks.
+Bogdan, who runs the channel, goes into more detail on common idioms and specific crates you might need to learn for specific tasks.

 ### resources 9